 In 1848, the first commercial chewing gum was made and sold by John Bacon Curtis.
 He experimented with spruce tree resin and made a sticky, rubbery material, which could be chewed.
 This gum was called the State of Maine Pure Spruce Gum.

 In 1850, John B. Curtis added flavor to the gum and paraffin for a soft and rubbery feel.
 These flavored paraffin gums are becoming more popular than spruce gums.

 On July 27, 1869, Amos Tyler received the first patent in the United States for chewing gum, but he never sold his gum commercially.

 On December 1869, William Finley Semple of Mount Vernon, Ohio, obtained the first chewing gum patent (patent number 98,304).
 However, Semple never commercially made chewing gums.

 In 1869, Mexican General Antonio Lopez de Santa Anna told his idea of chicle (for chewing gum) to Thomas Adams.

-In 1869, Thomas Adams simply added flavor to the chicle.
-This was the first mass marketed chewing gum, called Adams New York Chewing Gum.
+In 1869, Thomas Adams added flavor to the chicle.
+The first mass-marketed chewing gum was called Adams New York Chewing Gum.